peterhinch/micropython-async/lowpower/README.md

 inconvenient for debugging so `rtc_time.py` detects an active USB connection and disables power saving.
 This enables an application to be developed normally via a USB connected PC.
-The board can then be disconnected from the PC and run from a separate power source for power measurements.
+The board can then be disconnected from the PC and run from a separate power source for power measurements, the application being started by `main.py`.

+An active USB connection is one where a PC application is accessing the port: an unused port can power the Pyboard and the library will assume low-power mode.
+If the Pyboard is booted in safe mode to bypass `main.py` and the application is started at the REPL, USB detection will disable low power mode to keep the connection open.

 Applications can detect which timebase is in use by issuing: